Wicked City

 other fellow kills the monster.

-This scene begins the film with a quick jolt and
+This scene begins the film with a quick

-Dali like imagery.
+startling Dali like imagery.

-The two men in the hotel room were Leon Lai and
+The two men in the hotel room were Leon Lai

-Jacky Cheung and they belong to the anti-monster squad.
+and Jacky Cheung and they belong to the anti-monster squad.
 Earth has become

-infested and infiltrated with alien creatures that are able to take on
+infested and infiltrated with alien creatures that are able to take on the

-matter in this drug induced dream of a film.
+drug induced dream of a film.

-A wealthy businessman is suspected of being a
+A wealthy businessman is suspected of being

-monster and Leon is assigned to investigate him.
+a monster and Leon is assigned to investigate him.
 Both Leon and Jackie have

 conflicts to deal with.
 Leon once fell in love with a monster that saved